Sultan Ghiyassuddin Ghori Airport: Facilities and infrastructure

 The airport has a single asphalt runway (06/24) measuring 6565 × 98 ft (approximately 2001 × 30 m).
 ISAF imagery from the 2011 opening shows a small terminal building, a control tower and a fire station adjacent to the apron.
 Operational publications used by business aviation list the field as joint civil/military, with VFR procedures only, no runway lighting and no jet fuel available; the airport is not an airport of entry.

 Operations

-Regular scheduled commercial service to Chaghcharan has historically been limited and intermittent.
-In early 2022 Afghanistan’s civil aviation authorities announced the resumption of activity at civilian and military airports nationwide following the change of government, while humanitarian access to Ghor has commonly relied on the United Nations Humanitarian Air Service (UNHAS).
-UN system reporting for 2022 noted that UNHAS was reaching Chaghcharan as part of rotations serving remote provincial capitals.
+Regular scheduled commercial service to Chaghcharan (now Firuzkoh) has historically been limited and intermittent.
+In early 2022 Afghanistan's civil aviation authorities announced the resumption of activity at civilian and military airports nationwide following the change of government, while humanitarian access to Ghor has commonly relied on the United Nations Humanitarian Air Service (UNHAS).
+UN system reporting for 2022 noted that UNHAS was reaching Firuzkoh as part of rotations serving remote provincial capitals.
 In 2024, Afghan authorities stated that 27 airfields, including five international airports, were operational in the country, though scheduled services remained sparse at many regional fields.

 Geography and access

-The airfield lies at the eastern edge of Chaghcharan/Feroz Koh, close to the Hari River valley and roughly 1–2 km from the town center, as indicated by the published coordinates and aeronautical charts.
+The airfield lies at the eastern edge of Firuzkoh, close to the Hari River valley and roughly 1–2 km from the town center, as indicated by the published coordinates and aeronautical charts.